mxber2022/EncodeUniversityHackathon/Avalanche/Readme.md

 The `frontend` folder contains the React application to generate and mint the nft.

-###  Please check the readme of the folder (frontend) to learn more about this project.

 # Installation
 To set up and run the frontend, deploy smartcontract locally, follow the steps in their respective folder.